rstudio/tfprobability/cran_comments.md

 * documented return values of distribution constructors, distribution methods, distribution-related utility functions, bijector constructors, bijector methods, Keras layers, mcmc sampling methods, structural time series models

+## Resubmission 4

+This is a resubmission.
+In this version I have:

+* documented all remaining return values